udos86/ng-dynamic-forms/README.md

 </form>
 ```

-Now all we need to do is position the `<label>` and the `form-control` in the Bootstrap [grid system](http://getbootstrap.com/css/#grid).
-This is can be easily achieved by appending the corresponding CSS classes to the `DynamicFormControlModel`:
+Now we need to position the `<label>` and the `form-control` within the Bootstrap [grid system](http://getbootstrap.com/css/#grid).
+But since all the template logic is capsuled in the scope of the `DynamicFormBootstrapComponent` we cannot directly append those necessary CSS classes to markup.

+Don't worry!

+By providing the `cls` and it's nested `grid` configuration object, ng2 Dynamic Forms allows you to define additional CSS classes for every `DynamicFormControlModel`, which are then intelligently handled in the template:
 ```ts
 new DynamicInputModel({

     cls: {
         grid: {
             control: "col-sm-9",
             label: "col-sm-3"
         },
         label: "control-label"
     },

     //... all the rest
 })